slacy/openmusictheory.github.io/scales2.md

 title: Collections and Scales
 ---

-As composers sought new sounds, many of them turned to novel scales as replacements for the hegemonic major/minor system that characterizes most functional tonal music.
-To be sure, major and minor scales maintained currency in the twentieth century, but they were but one variety of scale amongst many.
+As time went on, composers aimed to create new sounds, and new overall ways of looking at music.
+They created this through organizing pitches in a way that deviates from the major and minor scalar system.
+In this age, major and minor scales were not eliminated entirely, but were not dominating music, as they were in the Romantic and Classical periods.
+Now, we are introduced to other scale sets, such as octatonic, pentatonic, whole-tone, and modal cells.

 When characterizing many of these new musical resources, the word “collection” is often more appropriate than "scale."
 A *collection* is a group of notes—usually five or more.
 Imagine a collection as a source from which a composer can draw musical material—a kind of “soup” within which pitch-classes float freely.
 Collections by themselves do not imply a tonal center.
 But in a composition a composer may establish a tonal center by privileging one note of the collection, which we then call a scale.